Collins07/GreenWatch/README.md

 ## Project Objectives

-+ GreenSpace main objective is ACCOUNTABILITY for SUSTAINABILITY.
++ GreenWatch main objective is ACCOUNTABILITY for SUSTAINABILITY.
 + Hold tree-planting groups accountable in their tree-planting initiatives by doing follow ups.
 + Give farmers a platform where they can post and connect with their colleagues and supporters.
 + Educate farmers by giving them a platform to see events and seminars available that they can attend to learn on agroforestry, regenerative agriculture etc.
-+ Give a chance to individuals who wish to participate in tree planting activities to do so through GreenSpace and get a certificate for their effort.
++ Give a chance to individuals who wish to participate in tree planting activities to do so through GreenWatch and get a certificate for their effort.
 + Create partnerships with organizatiions, NGOs, learning instituitions, businesses and various industries so as to get all involved actively or proactively.
 + Act as an affiliate for businesses to raise funds that will be directed towards increasing our green spaces
 + Provide users with updated data of the progress of tree planting groups we have in the country and have registered with us.